 Don't write about violence as standalone incidents.
 Instead, situate the incident/s using statistics.
-When reporting an incident, you can simply give it context with a single sentence.
-E.g., 'An incident of domestic abuse is reported to Police Scotland every 9 minutes' 7.
+You don't have to turn your article into an academic report - when reporting an incident, you can give it context with a single sentence.
+E.g., 'An incident of domestic abuse is reported to Police Scotland every 9 minutes' .